 CMS is also working to address the rapid growth of linear infrastructure in the region, specifically to understand and reduce its impact on migratory mammals.
 Removing barriers to migration has become a key priority for the conservation and free movement of many steppe and mountain ungulates.
 In central Asia, and Mongolia in particular, the number of large infrastructure projects being planned or already under construction has increased rapidly over the last years, resulting in serious obstacles for several migratory ungulates.
 Please visit the threats section for an overview on the work of CMS on infrastructure and barriers to migration.

 Against this background and based on the different mandates, CMS has strengthened its engagement in central Asia to conserve migratory mammals, their habitats and the vital role they play for intact ecosystems.
-In proposing an initiative for the conservation of central Asian migratory mammals, CMS aims to provide a common framework to coordinate conservation activities in the region and coherently address major threats.
+With an initiative to strengthen the conservation of central Asian migratory mammals, CMS aims to provide a common framework to coordinate conservation activities in the region and coherently address major threats.
 It is based on activities focused on single species (including existing MOUs/Action Plans and those in development); and activities to address urgent and major threats faced by all or most of the species.

 CMS provides the ideal international policy frameworks to facilitate close collaboration amongst stakeholders.
 CMS policies include the removal of barriers to migration, the building of transboundary ecological networks (e.g. Resolution 10.3) and the maintenance of animal migration in central Asia as one of the last global “migration hotspots”.
 Through developing an initiative for central Asian mammals the treaty is acting as a catalyst to foster collaboration between all stakeholders, with the aim to harmonize and strengthen the implementation of CMS and its instruments targeting large mammals.

-The results of this assessment will feed into the development of a Programme of Work as a coherent regional strategy to guide implementation of CMS and its instruments targeting central Asian migratory mammals.
-Financial support for this process has been made available from the Government of Switzerland and the European Union via the GIZ in the framework of the FLERMONECA Regional Project Forest and Biodiversity Governance Including Environmental Monitoring.
+The results of this assessment fed into the development of a Programme of Work for the Central Asian Mammals Initiative (CAMI) as a coherent regional strategy to guide implementation of CMS and its instruments targeting central Asian migratory mammals.
+Financial support for this process was made available from the Government of Switzerland and the European Union via the GIZ in the framework of the FLERMONECA Regional Project Forest and Biodiversity Governance Including Environmental Monitoring.

-A regional "Stakeholder Meeting on the Conservation of Large Mammals in Central Asia" will be organized in Bishkek, Kyrgyzstan (23-25 September) to finalize the Programme of Work.
+A regional "Stakeholder Meeting on the Conservation of Large Mammals in Central Asia" took place in Bishkek, Kyrgyzstan (23-25 September) to develop and finalize the Programme of Work.

 |Title||Status||Status date||Party number||Region|